-All recommendations from Internal and External audit are responded to by management and both the recommendations and responses for implementation are reviewed by the Audit and Risk Committee before being either approved or amended, for implementation.
+All recommendations from internal and external audit are responded to by management and both the recommendations and responses for implementation are reviewed by the Audit and Risk Committee before being either approved or amended, for implementation.
 The findings from the Audit and Risk Committee are reported to the Board by way of submission of minutes of each meeting and an annual report on the committee's work.

-The independent Internal Auditor's Annual Report found that Creative Scotland Creative Scotland has a framework of governance, risk management and controls that provides reasonable assurance regarding the effective and efficient achievement of objectives.
+The independent Internal Auditor's Annual Report dated June 2024 noted that Creative Scotland has a framework of governance, risk management and controls that provides reasonable assurance regarding the effective and efficient achievement of objectives, with the exception of financial planning arrangements.
+The main weakness noted was the lack of a Financial Planning Framework.
+The Creative Scotland Board approved the Financial Planning framework in July 2024 which is now in operation.